Last Updated: January 2022

 Computer Security Policies

-These policies apply to all active members of the University community, including faculty, students, staff, authorized visitors, guests, and others for whom the University has provided computer accounts: network, email, web, telnet, FTP, SSH, VPN, etc, and in-room Ethernet and/or wireless connections.
+These policies apply to all active members of the University community, including faculty, students, staff, authorized visitors, guests, and others for whom the University has provided computer accounts: network, email, web, SFTP, SSH, VPN, etc, and in-room Ethernet and/or wireless connections.
 Information Technology will provide security for these accounts by requesting that everyone follow the procedures listed below.

 - Transylvania University continues to install sophisticated computer networking assets for teaching, research, communication, and administrative purposes.
 Sensitive and private data and transmissions will be protected by appropriate equipment and administrative procedures.
 Information Technology will not tolerate abuse, ignorance, or lack of enthusiasm for computer security.
 If it is determined that an account is jeopardizing security, the account will be suspended immediately.